RoMcGill/Reel/README.md

 - Django 3.2

 ### Libraries & Tools
-Am I Responsive -
+Am I Responsive - Was used to create the multi screen display at the top of this document.

-Cloudinary -
+Cloudinary - Was used to manage Images/Media.

-Favicon.io -
+Favicon.io - Was used to create The Favicon.

-Chrome dev tools -
+Chrome dev tools - Was used to test the responsiveness of the site and generate lighthouse reports.

-Gitpod -
+Gitpod

-GitHub -

-CrispyForms
+GitHub - Was used to write and host the code for this project .

+CrispyForms- Was used to manage Django forms.

-Google Fonts -
+Google Fonts

-django_extentions -
+django_extentions - Was used in conjunction with graphviz to create my database diagram.

-Heroku -
+Heroku - Was used to Deploy The finished product.

-jQuery -

-Bootstrap -
+jQuery and Bootstrap - Was used for creating fast and responsive html pages.

-Postgres –
+Postgres – Was used for database management.

-graphviz -

-gunicorn -

-Pillow -
+gunicorn - Was used for running multiple Python processes within a single dyno.

+Pillow - Was used to add support for opening, manipulating, and saving images.

-psycopg2 -
+psycopg2 - Was used to perform operations on postgres.

-Balsamiq -
+Balsamiq - Was used to generate the wireframes for the site.

-WC3 Validator -

-Jigsaw W3 Validator -

-JShint -

-PEP8 -

-Google dev tools -

-Lighthouse -

-responsinator -

 ----